A CONVERSATION

 Degas, 1885.
 A photographer you don't know, 2024.
 The same morning.
 What travels across time when everything else changes.

-There is a figure in a Seurat study from the 1880s who will never look at you.
-His back is turned.
-He is absorbed in something — the water, the heat, the afternoon — that has nothing to do with being seen.
-One hundred and forty-three years later, a photographer whose name you may not know made an image of a figure in morning light.
-She is also turned away.
+There is a Seurat conté study from the 1880s for Les Poseuses in which a standing nude faces you on the page — frontal and direct, nowhere to hide.
+This is not a turned back; it is here on purpose, because the essay is about absorption, and absorption takes more than one posture.
+One hundred and forty years later, a photographer whose name you may not know made an image of a figure in morning light.
+She is turned away.
 Also absorbed.
 Also, entirely, herself.

 The history of the human figure in art is largely a history of figures who know they are being looked at.
 From the Venus de Milo to the Playboy centerfold, the dominant tradition is one of display — bodies arranged for consumption, gazes calibrated to meet yours.
 This is so normal that we barely notice it.
 The model looks at the painter.
 The painter looks at us.
 We complete the circuit.